sevmorris/macback-m1/README.md

-# macback
+# macback M1 edition

-My methods of configuring, deploying and redeploying macOS (on an M1 Mac).
+My methods of configuring, deploying and redeploying macOS on an M1 Mac.

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)